vdedyukhin/firewall/README.md

 Edit the handful of variables at the beginning of the `firewall.sh`script to adapt it to your network configuration.

-You'll want to add some basic services like DNS, web, mail, etc. Check out a section marked `# Add various services here #` in the script.
-The respective `services` subdirectories provide template stubs for the most common services, which you can copy and paste into the script.

-Check out the section marked `# Add various services here #` in the script.
+Next, check out the section marked `# Add various services here #` in the script.
 You'll probably want to add services like DNS, web, mail, proxy, file sharing, directory services, etc. The respective `services` subdirectories provide template stubs for the most common services, which you can copy and paste into the script.

 Start the firewall: